UshaSriKande/major_project_final/README.md

 In the project directory, you can run:\
 You need to open two terminals on your system.\
+## 1.Frontend

-1.In one terminal run commands for frontend.\
+In one terminal run commands for frontend.\
 First install al the required packages related to frontend by run this following command\
 ### `Install frontend dependencies`
      -1.npm install